01-edu/public/subjects/corewar/README.md

 ### The Virtual Machine

-The Virtual Machine role is to execute the binary programs (players) provided as `.cor` files.
+The Virtual Machine role is to execute the binary programs (players) provided as `.cor` files (for a maximum of 4 players).

 The VM must handle a `-d [NB_CYCLES]` flag (stating for "dump").
 If the flag is specified the VM will stop execution at `NB_CYCLES` and dump the memory in the arena in hexadecimal, writing 32 bytes per row.